rodneyshupe/Cookbook/Recipes/Entrees/Pasta/OnePanSausageAndOrzo.rst

 - 2 garlic cloves, minced
 - 1 teaspoon red pepper flakes
 - 1 teaspoon paprika
+- 2 cups chicken broth
 - 1 can, 14 ounce (414 ml), (about 2 cups) stewed tomatoes
-- 2 cups chicken broth
 - 2 green onions, thinly sliced as garnish

 Directions
 ----------

-1. In a large skillet heat oil over medium high heat.
-Add sausage and begin to cook until cooked half way through stirring often.
-Add onion and bell pepper and cook until onions are translucent but not started to brown.
+1. Heat oil in a large skillet over medium high heat.
+Add sausage and cook, stirring often, until cooked half way through.
+Add onion and bell pepper and cook until onions are translucent but not starting to brown.
 2. Add orzo, garlic, pepper flakes, and paprika, and stir until orzo is coated in the oils from the sausage.
-3. Add chicken broth and scrape fond from the bottom of the pan.
-Bring to a simmer and then add stewed tomatoes.
-Return to a simmer and reduce heat to medium low and cover.
-Cook until orzo is tender and absorbed the liquid, about 15 to 18 minutes.
+3. Add chicken broth and scrape the fond from the bottom of the pan.
+Bring to a simmer, then add stewed tomatoes.
+Return to a simmer, reduce heat to medium low, and cover.
+Cook until orzo is tender and has absorbed the liquid, about 15 to 18 minutes.
 4. Garnish with green onion and serve.